ICRS/robotics_cheat_sheets/ros_cheat_sheet.md

      - **JointPositionController**: Tries to control the joint position by sending it a target position
  - **diff_drive_controller**: Tries to control a differential drive robot by sending the robot wheels velocity commands.
 Also calculates the robot's odometry.

 The idea is that these will output a position, velocity or effort that you then pass to your MCU.
 That then executes a control loop to control the motor with the ros_control command as the input.
-E.g. using effort control the control loop could simply be `set PWM to command_effort/max_command_effort`, while a velocity command could feed into a PID loop in the MCU.
+E.g. using effort control the control loop could simply be `set PWM to command_effort/max_command_effort`, while a velocity command could feed into another PID loop in the MCU.

 ### Navigation Stack